tretre91/ccalc/README.md

 ## Build

 Download the source code or clone the repository, and then navigate to the directory where the source code is located.
-This program depends on some boost header only libraries (multiprecision and math), make sure that they are installed.
+This program depends on some boost header only libraries (multiprecision and math), make sure that you have boost libraries available on your system (they can be downloaded [here](https://www.boost.org/users/download/)).

 ### On Windows